CS-433/ml-project-1-overfitters-anonymous/README.md

                         - *logistic regression*<br>
                         - *reg logistic regression*

-- **run.py** : The script contained in this file reproduces exactly the .csv predictions generated with our ML methods.
+- **run.py** : The script contained in this file reproduces exactly the .csv predictions (see final_results folder) generated with our ML methods.
 More specifically, it performs
 - **Project_1_Report.pdf** : In this this report, the main problem is first briefly explained.
 Then, the methodology is developped and the results are illustrated
 - **final_results** :